-MTCO2e = the amount of any greenhouse gas translated to an equivalent number of metric tons of CO3 to define the scope of its operations: 1) facilities and activities that the city controls operations for; and 2) facilities and activities that the city controls financially.
+$MTCO_2e$ = the amount of any greenhouse gas translated to an equivalent number of metric tons of CO, financially.
 For Whitefish the main difference here was whether to include all facilities that the City owns or only those that it operates.
-A number of City-owned buildings, such as The Wave, the ice rink, the O'Shaughnessy performing arts center, and Smith athletic fields, are operated by nonprofit organizations under a lease, management agreement, or Memorandum of Understanding.
+The City leases a number of buildings, such as The Wave, the ice rink, the O'Shaughnessy performing arts center, and Smith athletic fields, to nonprofit organizations to operate.
 Because the City does not have direct control over the operation of these facilities, it chose to estimate Whitefish's emissions based on the first method, facilities and activities for which the City maintains operational control.

-Each city must also choose a baseline year for its greenhouse gas inventory.
-After considering the amount and types of data available for each of several recent years, Whitefish chose 2016 as its baseline year.
+The City must also choose a baseline year for its greenhouse gas inventory.
+After considering the amount and types of data available for each of several recent years, Whitefish's greenhouse gas inventory uses 2016 as its baseline year.